NyaMeeEain/Create_Custom_Cshare/amsi_Bypass_Without_PS.exe.md

 because We can write our own interpreter to execucate any OS Command without having powershell.exe. in conclusion if someone had asked me that how Do we prevent from powershell base attack.I woulnd have recommend blocking System.Management.Automation.dll like I mention above The Powershell.exe is just interpret of .NET assembly System.Management.Automation.dll to execute OS Command.

-**This AMSI Patching Techniquie is heavy reliance on rastamouse Techniques**
+**This AMSI Patching Techniquie is heavy reliance on rastamouse's Techniques**
 ```
 using System;
 using System.Runtime.InteropServices;